Build Your Own A-Frame Home with Confidence

 Traditional custom homes can be complex and fragmented.
 A-frame kit homes simplify key parts of the process:

-Engineered Structural System
+Pre-Cut Structural System

 We provide documentation, and guidance needed to move toward building approval.
 Final compliance, certification and approvals are issued by your local building surveyor or certifier in accordance with state regulations.